briang123/chrome-extension-boilerplate/prompt.md

 - Log all scaffolding actions in a file like `docs/scaffold-report.md`.
 - The CLI should provide guidance for upgrading the boilerplate in existing projects (e.g., via migration scripts or changelogs).

-### 🛠️ Scaffolding Source Option

-During CLI setup, prompt the user:

-- "Would you like to use pre-existing scaffolding templates, or let the AI agent generate scaffolding files at runtime?"
-  - [ ] Use templates from `scaffold-templates/`
-  - [ ] Let AI agent generate files dynamically

-The CLI should proceed accordingly, either using the static templates or invoking the AI agent for file generation.

----

 ### 🔄 Incremental Feature Addition

 - The CLI must support adding new features or integrations to an existing project at any time, not just during initial setup.